SimonwYin/simonwyin.github.io/_pages/about.md

 -->

 # 📑 Teaching Assistant
-- *2021 spring*, Mathematics for Information Security, XDU.
+- *2020-2021 spring*, Mathematics for Information Security, XDU.

 # ✨ Miscellaneous
+Apart from academic pursuits, I enjoy a wide range of sports such as swimming, cycling, badminton and ping-pong.
+Additionally, I am a passionate photographer, always seeking to capture the beauty of the world through my lens.
+One of my special hobbies is that I love all things about deduction and suspense, especially I am a fan of the anime 名探偵コナン (Detective Conan, 名侦探柯南) and the TV series Detective Dee (神探狄仁杰)!

 <!--
 # 💬 Invited Talks